ahrobison/dealerschedule/README.md

 ## Key requirement: make dealers able to select events to work and provide admin with ability to approve and/or update

 ## Models
-- Post -> date:date rationale:text
+- Post -> Admin can post date:date event:text
-- User -> Devise
+x User -> Devise
 x AdminUser -> STI

 ## Features: